Sonofacar/basketball-data-analysis/README.md

 python3 initialize.py
 ```

-Then you can execute your choice of the scraping scripts.
+Then you can execute your choice of the scraping scripts (also from the web-scripts directory).
-The `scrape-range.py` script requires two years as arguments and will scrape all information in that range:
+The `scrape-range.py` script requires two years as arguments (must be later than 1990) and will scrape all information in that range:
 ```
 python3 scrape-range.py 2000 2023
 ```
 Be warned,
-this will take a *long* time.
+this will take a *long* time as it will wait for 3 seconds between each request to Basketball-Reference.

 The other is still in progress but will run similarly to get the data for a single day.

-# Ethics
+## Ethics

 All webscraping scripts run following Basketball-Reference's requested methods as specified in their robots.txt.